 Distributor advances, included in deferred income on shipments to distributors in the consolidated balance sheets, totaled \$71.9 million at March 31, 2011 and \$57.5 million at March 31, 2010.
 On sales to distributors, the Company's payment terms generally require the distributor to settle amounts owed to the Company for an amount in excess of their ultimate cost.
 The Company's sales price to its distributors may be higher than the amount that the distributors will ultimately owe the Company because distributors often negotiate price reductions after purchasing the product from the Company and such reductions are often significant.
 It is the Company's practice to apply these negotiated price discounts to future purchases, requiring the distributor to settle receivable balances, on a current basis, generally within 30 days, for amounts originally invoiced.
 This practice has an adverse impact on the working capital of the Company's distributors.
-As such, the Company has entered into agreements with certain distributors whereby it advances cash to the distributors to reduce the distributor multiplied by a negotiated percentage.
+As such, the Company has entered into agreements with certain distributors whereby it advances cash to the distributors to reduce the distributor's working capital requirements.
+These advances are reconciled at least on a quarterly basis and are estimated based on the amount of ending inventory as reported by the distributor multiplied by a negotiated percentage.
 Such advances have no impact on revenue recognition or the Company's consolidated statements of income.
 The Company processes discounts taken by distributors against its deferred income on shipments to distributors' balance and trues-up the advanced amounts generally after the end of each completed fiscal quarter.
 The terms of these advances are set forth in binding legal agreements and are unsecured, bear no interest on unsettled balances and are due upon demand.
 The agreements governing these advances can be cancelled by the Company at any time.